ongres/stackgres/doc/content/en/06-crd-reference/07-sgdistributedlogs/_index.md

 showToc: true
 ---

-## Creating a distributed logs cluster
+The `SGDistributedLogs` custom resource represents a distributed logs cluster.

-The distributed logs CR represent a distributed logs cluster.
-When a cluster is configured to use a distributed logs cluster it will forward all logs from different sources to the distributed logs cluster.
+When a Postgres cluster is configured to use distributed logs, all logs from different sources will be forwarded to the distributed logs cluster.
-Under the hood, distributed log cluster use a SGCluster, therefore the distributed log cluster could be receive SQL queries in a *postgres-util* fashion but not with it.
+Under the hood, distributed log cluster use an `SGCluster`.
+Therefore, the distributed log cluster can be queried using SQL as well, for example using *postgres-util*.

-For more information about distributed log usage please review the [Distributed Log Cluster Administration Guide](/administration/cluster/distributedlogs/)
+For more information about distributed log usage, please check out the [Distributed Logs Tutorial](/tutorial/complete-cluster/distributed-logs/).
 ___

 **Kind:** SGDistributedLogs